Pitching FAQ

 Several of our guests are music publishers and song pluggers.
 Read each pitch description carefully to see if there is an expectation of sharing some amount of publishing.
 While you are under no obligation to accept any offers from the SongU.com Pitching guests, please be respectful of their time if you are certain prior to pitching that you will not be interested in sharing in any publishing.
 Important: SongU.com strongly encourages you to seek the advice of an experienced entertainment attorney or qualified music copyright expert prior to signing any contract or agreement.

-This means you must own the material and master recording AND you must be clear of obligations from other talent that may be performing on your track.
+This is common terminology for Film/TV and sync pitches.
+It means you must own the material and master recording AND you must be clear of obligations from other talent that may be performing on your track.
 If you who hire vocalists, musicians or other talent to have a demo of the songs created, you must obtain signed clearances from all musicians and vocalists who perform on your demo PRIOR to pitching the song for any Film/TV opportunity.

 That really depends on your comfort level.
 In the United States, your song is copyrighted simply by being in a fixed format such as a CD, MP3, or typed lyrics.
 But this alone has not been shown to stand up in a court of law.
 Should you ever need to contest your copyright, you must register that copyright with the U.S. Copyright office.
 But it just depends on how you feel about it.
 Copyright infringement is rare, but if you're nervous about someone stealing your song and you live in the United States or a country that follows similar copyright laws, you may register the copyright.
 Note that you can save some money if you register several copyrights at the same time as a folio.
 You can find out more about current copyright fees and additional information at the U.S. Copyright Office website: http://www.copyright.gov/